glynos/url/README.md

 > git fetch origin master
 > git checkout -b master origin/master
 > ./bootstrap-vcpkg.sh
-> ./vcpkg install uni-algo catch2 nlohmann-json
+> ./vcpkg install catch2 nlohmann-json
 ```

-**Note**: Only `uni-algo` is required for the library itself. `catch2` and `nlohmann-json` are only needed for tests and JSON functionality.
+**Note**: The library has zero dependencies. `catch2` and `nlohmann-json` are only needed for tests and optional JSON functionality.

 ### Building the project with `CMake` and `Ninja`